hphelion/documentation/commercial/commercial.install-beta-esx.md

         bash -x /root/work/tripleo/tripleo-incubator/scripts/hp_ced_start_seed.sh

-    **Note**:The installation process takes approximately around 10 minutes to complete.
+    **Note**:The installation process takes approximately 10 minutes to complete.

     If the seed startup is successful, you should see a message similar to the following: